-Sarah Sanders Deserves ‘Lifetime Achievement Oscar for Lying,’ Says Sam Donaldson
+Sarah Sanders Deserves ‘Lifetime Achievement Oscar For Lying,’ Says Sam Donaldson

 “Sarah Sanders simply lies about everything,” he said.
 “Not just one thing.”

-On the other hand, Donaldson did not at all place the blame on Sanders herself. indicating that ultimately she was simply “taking a cue from her boss,” the president.
+On the other hand, Donaldson did not at all place the blame on Sanders herself, indicating that ultimately, she was simply “taking a cue from her boss,” the president.

-Further tempering his remarks about Sanders, Donaldson did acknowledge that he did not know her personally and that he in fact feels “a little sorry for her,” as a person taking cues from Trump.
+Further tempering his remarks about Sanders, Donaldson did acknowledge that he did not know her personally and that he, in fact, feels “a little sorry for her,” as a person taking cues from Trump.

-Yet even as Donaldson shifts the blame on the lack of truth in the administration, he also calls out the insidious consequences of lies which on the surface seem almost inconsequential, The problem, he says, is that lying so frequently and about so much effectively erodes the public’s interest in knowing or caring about what is true and what is not.
+Yet even as Donaldson shifts the blame on the lack of truth in the administration, he also calls out the insidious consequences of lies which, on the surface, seem almost inconsequential, The problem, he says, is that lying so frequently and about so much effectively erodes the public’s interest in knowing or caring about what is true and what is not.

 Sam Donaldson has never seen a White House press secretary lie quite like Sarah Huckabee Sanders. https://t.co/gKdoFgjbiM